Coronavirus life span on various objects and surfaces

 Scientists conducted a study and compared how the pandemic-causing virus SARS-CoV-2 (Covid - 19) and its predecessor SARS-CoV-1 are spreading.

 Best of all, they live on stainless steel and plastic, on cardboard and copper - worse.

 It is possible to get a virus through the air because the causative agent of the disease stays in the air for up to three hours.
 The risk of contracting the virus by airborne droplets is present.

-Last week, the WHO (World Health Organization) announced a pandemic outbreak of the virus.
+The WHO (World Health Organization) announced a pandemic outbreak of the virus.

 • Characteristic symptoms of coronavirus in the respiratory form: